Yanqi-Xu/parole/parole/parole_data_diary_public.md

   mutate(is_paroled = if_else(condition = motion == "paroled" & yes >=3, true = "PAROLED", false = "NOT PAROLED"),
          missing_member = if_else(is.na(not_available), true = "NO MISSING", false = "MISSING MEMBER"))
 ```

-Of these 6521 hearings, 4080 had at least one absence, whereas 2441 had
-the full board in attendance.

-### Number of hearings attended by partial v. full board

 This section seeks to answer the first question: How many individual
 hearings had the full board in attendance and how many had at least one